jonchaney/tonedream/README.md

 ## Audio Player

 Add sound bar and volume adjustment.
+Implement "add to up next feature" which will add a song to a queue to be played next.

+## Purchases

+Implementation of Stripe or Square API to allow users to sell music.

 ## Follows and a "wall"